 In order to remain fair, the correct processes must be followed which would include both collective consultation (where necessary) and individual consultation (for those with over two years of service) before a notice of termination is issued.

 Redundancies should be handled with compassion and sensitivity

 Redundancy during such a challenging period will always be difficult news to deliver, but for many businesses it may be unavoidable.
 For now, companies should ensure they follow the correct processes and communicate to their employees with compassion and sensitivity.

-If you’re concerned about redundancies and would like some guidance and support in managing a difficult process, speak to a member of your local employment team.
+If you’re concerned about having to make redundancies and would like some guidance and support in managing a difficult process, speak to a member of your local employment team.

 From inspirational SHMA Talks to informative webinars, we also have lots of educational and entertaining content for life and business.
 Visit SHMA® ON DEMAND.